chrishoina/ords-flask-livelab-2024/introduction/introduction.md

 ### Prerequisites

 * An OCI Always Free, Free Tier or paid tenancy
-* A provisioned Oracle Autonomous Database
+* A provisioned Oracle Autonomous Database, or
-* Access to Database Actions
+* Access to a LiveLabs-provided sandbox environment
+* Beginner level experience in Python, HTML, and Integrated Developer Environments (IDEs)

 This lab assumes you have:

-* An Oracle account, or
+* An Oracle account
-* Access to a LiveLabs-provided sandbox environment
 * All previous labs successfully completed

 ## Learn More